izzygomez/gists/gpg-usage-notes.md

-I recently had to fiddle with GPG on the command line.
-After reading man pages & Google results, this is a succint summary of commands I think necessary to get started:

 # Listing keys

 `gpg --list-keys --with-subkey-fingerprint`

 `gpg --list-secret-keys`

 # Generating a key

-`gpg --gen-key`
+`gpg --full-gen-key`

-Remember to save the key password somewhere!
+Remember to save the key password somewhere safe!

 # Deleting a key

-If you have both the corresponding private & public key, delete the private key first:
+If your keychain has both private & public keys, delete the private key first:

 `gpg --delete-secret-keys <key-id>`